rahul-gharat/dronahq-docs/docs/reference/keywords-js-utilities/Utility.md

 UTILITY.MICROAPPNAV('4139',[{queryKey: 'key1', queryValue: 'value1'}]);
 ```

-## SETKEYVAL
+## SETKVDATA

-`UTILITY.SETKEYVAL()` method can be used to store key value pairs locally.
+`UTILITY.SETKVDATA()` method can be used to store key value pairs locally.
 This method returns a `Promise`, so make sure to use the `await` keyword to successfully complete the operation.

 <span style={{fontSize: 24}}>Usage</span>

 ```
-UTILITY.SETKEYVAL(key, value);
+UTILITY.SETKVDATA(key, value);
 ```

 <span style={{fontSize: 24}}>Parameters</span>